kilamrauon/minimalistic_game_console/README.md

-Before I take the time to make schematics :
+You can take a look a the wiring(x).jpg pictures to have an idea of how to connect the parts :

 For the 8*7 led segment :